-- Staff must never think that abuse by an adult is not possible in these schools, or immediately disbelieve an accusation against someone who is known well and trusted. - A member of staff receiving an allegation of abuse by another member of staff, or with concerns about another member of staff, should report this immediately to the Head Teachers/Principal, unless the Head Teachers/Principal, is the one against whom the allegation is made. - An allegation against the Head Teachers/Principal, should be reported to the Safeguarding Governor, without notifying the Head Teachers/Principal, first. - In the absence of Head Teachers/Principal, an allegation against a member of staff must be reported to the Safeguarding Governor and in their absence the Chairman of Dukes Education, Mr Aatif Hassan. - In any instance where there may be a conflict of interest about reporting an allegation or concern to the Head Teachers/Principal, or to the Safeguarding Governor, the Chairman of Dukes Education - Mr Aatif Hassan should be contacted directly and without hesitation.
-He will then contact the LADO immediately for further advice. - Concerns may be reported verbally, directly to the relevant senior member of staff, or by email.
+- Staff must never think that abuse by an adult is not possible in these schools, or immediately disbelieve an accusation against someone who is known well and trusted. - A member of staff receiving an allegation of abuse by another member of staff, or with concerns about another member of staff, should report this immediately to the Head Teachers/Principal, unless the Head Teachers/Principal, is the one against whom the allegation is made. - An allegation against the Head Teachers/Principal, should be reported to the Safeguarding Governor, without notifying the Head Teachers/Principal, first. - In the absence of Head Teachers/Principal, an allegation against a member of staff must be reported to the Safeguarding Governor and in their absence the Chairman of Dukes Education, Mr Aatif Hassan. - In any instance where there may be a conflict of interest about reporting an allegation or concern to the Head Teachers/Principal, or to the Safeguarding Governor, the Chairman of Dukes Education Mr Aatif Hassan should be contacted directly and without hesitation.
+He will then contact the LADO immediately for further advice.
+If Mr Hassan is unavailable, then Mr Tim Fish CEO of Dukes Education [UK and ROI] can also be contacted. - Concerns may be reported verbally, directly to the relevant senior member of staff, or by email.
 Any staff who make a report verbally in the first instance will also be required to make a written record of the information they have disclosed.